Taking documentary footage and turning it into a movie is a big task.

 However, remember that the audience will associate important information with one camera angle.

 Most often, documentary editors will choose one interview angle as their “important angle” and will return to that angle as the interviewee reveals important information.

-Learn more about this in the video below:
+Learn How To Edit A Netflix Style Documentary in the video below: